Paolo-Medel/Poke/README.md

 ERD: https://dbdiagram.io/d/Front-end-Capstone-64f9fc9f02bd1c4a5e29a7fa
 ## Instructions:
+ In your Terminal
   1. Clone the Repo
   2. CD into the Repo
   3. npm install
   4. npm start

 ## Views: